-Let’s face it, when it comes to following up with leads, not all contractors are as diligent as they should be.
-Often times contractors loose jobs to other contractors with stronger follow-up processes, throwing away thousands of dollars of potential revenue.
+Let’s face it.
+Not all contractors are as diligent as they should be when following up with leads.
+Often, contractors lose jobs to other contractors with stronger follow-up processes, throwing away thousands of dollars of potential revenue.

 Here are four ways contractors can improve their follow-up process to schedule more estimates and close more leads:

 Even though the homeowner may fill out forms on 3-4 different contractor websites, they’re likely not interested in speaking to all of them.
-Often times the first one or two contractors to call the homeowner are able to establish a rapport and the homeowner no longer wishes to speak to anyone else.
+Often times the first one or two contractors to call the homeowner can establish a rapport and the homeowner no longer wishes to speak to anyone else.

 Ideally, you want to call a lead within an hour of them filling out a form on your website.
 This is a problem for some smaller contractors who don’t have a call center.
 That’s why you should use a service that will send you a text message when a person fills out a form on your website.
-That way you can call right away and be one of the first to establish a relationship with the homeowner.
+That way, you can call immediately and be one of the first to establish a relationship with the homeowner.

-When you rely on email you are relying on a third-party technology.
-You are relying on the fact that your email won’t get sent to the junk-folder, where the homeowner will never see it.
+When you rely on email, you are relying on third-party technology.
+You are relying on the fact that your email won’t get sent to the junk folder, where the homeowner will never see it.
 You’re relying on the fact that the homeowner will even open to read what you have to say.

+4. Mix it up.
 Most contractors do their follow-ups during work hours and wonder why they can never reach the homeowner.
-Well if you’re at work, where do you think the homeowner is?
+Well, if you’re at work, where do you think the homeowner is?
 Work!

-Try following up on evening or weekends.
-It may mean a little extra effort from you, but you will reach more people and close more jobs, so the extra effort should pay off.
+Try following up on evenings or weekends.
+It may mean a little extra effort, but you will reach more people and close more jobs, so the extra effort should pay off.